grodowski/CarND-Behavioral-Cloning-P3/writeup.md

 ### Final remarks

-* This **Behavioral Cloning** project raised even more interesting questions about developing neural networks
-* The network is still behaving poorly on Track 2.
-* Improvements to try next:
+The  **Behavioral Cloning** project raised even more interesting questions about developing neural networks.
+I have listed things to try next to further improve the model driving behavior as well as code quality.
+Currently, `model.h5` cannot handle a full lap on simulator track 2 (just first 5 - 6 turns at low speed).
+Track 2 includes sharp turns, lanes, hills and more difficult lighting conditions.

+Things to try:

-  * More augmentations: image shifts, rotations, brightness
+* More augmentations: image shifts, rotations, brightness (shadows)
 * Collecting more data (from Track 2)
 * Experiments with more convolutional layers
+* NVIDIA architecture

+---

+The submitted `video.mp4` includes 3 clean autonomous laps on Track 1.